 Turning the dial from non-believer to knower

 Once obtained in a solid way… once gathered with an opened mind… once the pieces fall into the empty shapes that are tailor made for them, it’s over.
-As a person moves on from an experimentation stage to one where God’s laws become part of every-day life, the proof and feedback become endless, literally.
+As a person moves on from an experimentation stage to one where God’s presence becomes part of every-day life, the proof and feedback become endless, literally.

 There are situations that test that faith, like unanswered prayer, the loss of loved ones and dramatic life changes.
 Those situations can end in spiritual disconnection, but only through a lack of understanding as to why they happen.

-I’ve been tested extensively, deeply, through situations that arise form my own behavior and the behavior of others around me.
-But I’ve also had the privilege of having some of the most deeply hurt people on the planet share their own stories with me, both in personal conversations and on camera.
+I’ve been tested extensively and deeply, through situations that arise form my own behavior and the behavior of others around me.
+But I’ve also had the privilege of having some of the most deeply hurt people on the planet share their own stories with me, both in personal conversations and on camera (interviews).

 Real Christianity is far from delusional

-And one of the coolest things about the process of discovering God for ourselves?
-It gets tailored to our own individual lives, personalized as we build that relationship.
+One of the coolest things about the process of discovering God for ourselves; that process gets tailored to our own individual lives, personalized as we build that relationship with Him.
 The results can be fun and often downright mind blowing.

 What Christianity boils down to

 A person can push out tons of intelligently crafted words about why we might believe God is not real.
 We can debate until we’re blue in the face, until our pens dry out and our voices fail.
 But the finality will always remain.
-If we push aside the arguments, give ourselves a chance and an open mind to explore extensively in spite of time taken, challenge and peer influence… we will find him.
+If we push aside the arguments, give ourselves a chance and an open mind to explore extensively, and challenge the peer influence… we will find him.

-He’s there as he’s always been.
-In his hands and his eyes there is acceptance, warmth, wisdom and the reprieve from every mistake we’ve ever made.
+He’s there as He has always been.
+In His hands and His eyes there is acceptance, warmth, wisdom and the reprieve from every mistake we’ve ever made.
 All we have to do is take control of the filters in the brain that close out new information, new possibilities, and just seek.